 Carolyn earned her Bachelor and Master of Education Degrees from the University of Maryland in 2012.
 She is a Traverse City native, having graduated from West Senior High and Northwestern Michigan College.
 Carolyn holds certifications in early childhood special education (birth-3rd grade) and severe disabilities (birth-21) in Maryland.
 Her additional Michigan certifications include Elementary K-5 all subjects, K-8 all subjects self-contained classroom, and learning disabilities K-12.
 She believes learners should not be compared to each other, and anyone can learn when they have the right tools, encouragement, and motivation.

 Carlee was hired by Debbie to assist her with running the business and working with students.
 She loves helping young people and connecting with all of the clients at SOS.
-Her empathy and understanding makes it fun working with students and clients.
+Her compassion and understanding makes it fun working with students and clients.
 She also has a passion for animals and the therapeutic benefits of bonding with all kinds of creatures.
-She has two dogs, one of which loves visiting his friends here at SOS.
-She also plans on training him to be an emotional support dog!
-Carlee also has experience training and working with therapy horses and is proud to love and care for one of her own.
+Carlee has experience training and working with therapy horses and is proud to love and care for one of her own.
 She hopes to continue investing her time and energy into the business so the team can help students in the community for years to come.
 Carlee was made co-owner in 2022.